JasonMolisani/CS-490---Project-2/README.md

 4. When making the help command for the chat bot, I made a rather long string.
 This was the first time I had sent a long message through the chat app and when I prompted the chat bot to see that response, I didn't see anything.
 The bot still responded to the rest of my messages, but not this.
 Looking at the server logs, I was able to see that the problem occurred when I tried to save that message in the chat history database.
 When I made the database, I didn't put too much thought into it and left only 120 characters as the maximum amount i could store for a single message.
 Having identified the problem, there were two solutions: Redo the database to allow for the longer message, or make sure chat bot will never send a message that is too long and add a check in the server to handle user submitted messages that are too long.
 Redoing the database only temporarily solves the problem as the limit will still exist, just at a higher level.
 I implemented the second solution, but did add the database resize as a possible improvement for the future.
 5. When starting milestone 2, I needed to set up the server to only respond to the specific user who was had just logged in.
 For milestone 1 I got by with broadcasting everything and having the clients and server pick put the messages that were relevant to them.
 This left a loophole that could have multiple users be assigned the same default username.
 This wasn't a big problem since no security regarding the usernames had been implemented anyway.
 With the implementation of OAurh, this was no longer accdeptable.
 Searching around on stack overflow eventually revealed that I could use the default room given by `request.sid` to communicate with the single client who had sent the message the server was replying to.
 Unfortunately, it took me longer than I would like to admit to understand that I needed to explicitly import request from the flask library.
 I couldn't just refer to request by importing flask (though there may be a way using `flask.request.sid` or something like that).
 6. With the idea of a logged in and not logged in state, came the need to render components in different ways to reflect that change.
 Googling `react conditional html` brought me to a [webpage](https://reactjs.org/docs/conditional-rendering.html) with a number of different ways to do this.
 I decided to use the if version, though the example used a prop instead of a state.
 Using a react state worked just as well.
+7. When deploying this milestone to its own heroku app, I had difficulties getting the database to link properly.
+This mostly happened because I tried to fix the requirements.txt first.
+In testing that, I saw that I did not have a `DATABASE_URL` environmental value.
+I manually added it by copying from the previous deployment.
+This caused my efforts to copy the tables over with `heroku pg:push postgres DATABASE_URL` to cause errors as `DATABASE_URL` was no longer available.
+I used the new value (`HEROKU_POSTGRESQL_ROSE_URL`) heroku was suggesting and was able to push the databases up, but the running code could not find the databases.
+After a lot of time searching, I eventually noticed that heroku had added `HEROKU_POSTGRESQL_ROSE_URL` as its own environmental variable and the value for `DATABASE_URL` that I copied from the preivous deployment was different from my local envoronmental variable.
+This (and a bit of internet searching) let me understand that heroku creates its own environmental variables for databases that are pushed up.
+Unfortunately, my code was still reading the `DATABASE_URL` environmental variable, which wasn't tied to the right table.
+I changed the code (and my local .env file) to look for (and store) an environmental variable named `HEROKU_POSTGRESQL_ROSE_URL` and everything started working again on heroku (and continued working locally).

 ## TODOs and Improvements
 1. Add a background image to the chat room